 This caused a rapid escalation from both sides using heavy automatic weapons and a blood bath ensued.
 Oddly enough, the sole survivor of this confrontation was Xiao Shang Dong, despite having 7 shots entering his body from both sides.
 The Chinese government formally decorated him as “Red Army Hero” and every year on August 1st, he is invited to tell his story to the new soldiers of the 49th field army special forces.

 The account while interesting and informative is hard to verify with other unbiased sources.
-A few points are interesting and need further scrutiny:
+A few points need further scrutiny:

 - The mention of a 1963 manual for troop training, it is hard to validate what manual was used.
 From our research we have found a few combat manuals most of which are based on Russian material translated into Chinese as WW2 was ending.
 There is also anecdotal information about the development of hand combat systems like Bu Fu Quan developed in the 1950s being taught even today.